 Rock.
 At least among some people, choosing between him and Marlin is not too hard in the girls' version.

 The goat.
 The novelty of owning one goes away quickly.
 She only gives milk for a year and, unlike cows, she can't be bred.
 The goat can't be sold either.
 She just ends up taking space, so many players intentionally kill off their goat.

 Scrappy Mechanic: In an attempt at being realistic, the game changed how cows work.
 They don't give milk constantly anymore.
 Instead, they stop giving a milk after a few seasons and need to be bred in order to give more milk.
 This is a long process of waiting for the calf to be born and then waiting for the calf to grow out of the hutch.
 Young cows also can't be bred right away, which means more waiting.
 There are only so many animals that can fit in your born, so in order to have a new calf you might need to sell another animal.

 True Art Is Incomprehensible: If you become friends with Cody, then he will give you one of his art pieces for your house.
 It's a pile of twisted scrap metal.
 He also has a weird Metal formation in front of his trailer.

-Values Dissonance: In Another Wonderful Life and A Wonderful Life: Special Edition Lumina is sixteen years old but can be courted by someone in his twenties or even married.
+In Another and Special Edition, Lumina is sixteen years old but can be courted, or even married by someone in his twenties.
 English translators upped her age to eighteen, the Age Of Majority in many places.

-The Woobie: All of the girls you can potentially marry can become this.
-If you don't marry Nami then she runs out of money and has to move back in with her deadbeat dad far away.
-If you don't marry Celia then she ends up a jaded bitter man-hater who is always riding on Marlin's ass.
-If you don't marry Muffy then she will become incredibly depressed over growing old and alone, and can sometimes be found on the beach crying over how happy your family looks.
+All of the girls you can potentially marry can become this.
+If you don't marry Nami, then she runs out of money and has to move back in with her deadbeat dad far away.
+If you don't marry Celia, then she ends up a jaded bitter man-hater who is always riding on Marlin's ass.
+If you don't marry Muffy, then she will become incredibly depressed over growing old and alone, and can sometimes be found on the beach crying over how happy your family looks.